 - 1.2.8 Initial appointment to the rank of Assistant Professor shall normally be for a period of four years.
-Reappointment for a three-year period may be made.
+Reappointment for a threeyear period may be made.
 Promotion to Associate Professor or reappointment as an Assistant Professor after seven years of probationary service as an Assistant Professor shall confer tenure. - 1.2.9 Initial appointment to the rank of Associate Professor shall normally be for a period of five years.
 Reappointment as Associate Professor or promotion to Professor shall confer tenure.
 A special tenure review may be made after one year of service at OSU-CHS (see Section 1.4.2).
 In extraordinary circumstances tenure may be expressly granted at the time of initial appointment. - 1.2.10 Initial appointment to the rank of Professor shall confer tenure unless a probationary period, not to exceed three years, is specified at the time of appointment. - 1.2.11 Affect of Change in Position.
 Academic tenure is not affected by change to administrative or other active status.
-Appointment to an administrative or other position shall not confer tenure in that position.
+Appointment to an administrative or other position shall not confer tenure in that position. - 1.2.12 Extension of Probationary Period.
+A period of appointment and the probationary period of a faculty member may be extended up to three years for extenuating circumstances, e.g. a leave of absence without pay, an extended sick leave, significant changes in published criteria for tenure, or significant changes in job description associated with transfer or promotion.
+Upon written request by the faculty member and recommendation by the unit administrator and Provost of the college, such an extension may be granted upon approval by the Provost.

-&lt;sup>9 For faculty whose initial term of appointment begins at other than the beginning of the academic year, the period of appointment shall be adjusted to expire at the end of an academic year to be consistent with the provisions of Section 1.4.2 paragraph 3.
+&lt;sup>18 For faculty whose initial term of appointment begins at other than the beginning of the academic year, the period of appointment shall be adjusted to expire at the end of an academic year to be consistent with the provisions of Section 1.4.2 paragraph 3.
 Thus, the term of the first probationary appointment may vary from the stated period in Section 1.4.4 and 1.4.5.